superdesk/web-publisher/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/56bc97382a29ed00396b3760/badge.svg?style=flat)](https://www.versioneye.com/user/projects/56bc97382a29ed00396b3760)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/c1d40e6d-f4c3-42fa-af0e-d4a4e521d435/mini.png)](https://insight.sensiolabs.com/projects/c1d40e6d-f4c3-42fa-af0e-d4a4e521d435)

-Superdesk Web Publisher - the next generation publishing platform for journalists and newsrooms.
+Superdesk Publisher - the next generation publishing platform for journalists and newsrooms.

 *The Superdesk Publisher is an API-centric delivery tool for all digital platforms.
 Written from scratch in 2016, it utilizes the knowledge gained from 17 years of delivering digital news at scale with [Newscoop][2].
 The Publisher is designed to work with any editorial system.
 Naturally, it works the best with our in-house newsroom management system, [Superdesk][3].
 Therefore, it allows independent maintenance, upgrade and change of the editorial back-end system.*

 ## Documentation

-Full documentation can be found here: [http://superdesk-web-publisher.readthedocs.org][1]
+Full documentation can be found here: [http://superdesk-publisher.readthedocs.org][1]

 ## Requirements